rebelstackio/metaflux/docs/docs/faq.md

 	}
 	```
 - #### Can i use Metaflux without using import?
-	- Yes, you can use the CDN to get the Metaflux Library.
+	- <div> Yes, you can use the CDN to get the Metaflux Library.
 - #### Can i Listen an envent without handling it in the store?
-	- The Metaflux store is made with eventEmitter, and you can listent the envent even if doesn't have a handler see [API](../api/)
+	- <div> The Metaflux store is made with eventEmitter, and you can listent the envent even if doesn't have a handler see [API](../api/)